 first Wednesday of each month

-In a CD session, volunteer participants consider a provocative statement and have the opportunity to embody a position on the statement ranging from “agree strongly” to “disagree strongly.”
+In a Civil Dialogue session, volunteer participants consider a provocative statement and have the opportunity to embody a position on the statement ranging from “agree strongly” to “disagree strongly.”
 Participants are asked to follow guidelines for civility that are explained by the facilitator.
 The dialogue is then extended to the broader audience who are encouraged to respond with their own opinions and questions.
-Civil Dialogue is informed by rhetorical criticism and theories of performance and provides an innovative tool for productive citizen communication.
-For more information visit Civil-Dialogue.com
+CD was developed by John Genette in 2004 and he, Jennifer Linde and Clark Olson continue to develop the format at Arizona State University.
+For more information visit Civil-Dialogue.com.

 Monthly performances throughout the year

 The Encyclopedia Show is a monthly, multi-genre, age-integrated presentation of creative performances on a central theme taken from an ACTUAL encyclopedia.
 It is probably best to think of it as part open mic, part variety show!
 Each performer is assigned a specific subset of the central theme on which to write and perform.
 Thus, The Encyclopedia Show is a live variety extravaganza that commissions local and touring artists from many artistic disciplines to focus their individual talents toward the noble endeavor of delivering you knowledge in a fun and creative format.

 The Encyclopedia Show is also a world-wide event, started in Chicago by Robbie Q and Shanny Jean, it now encompasses at least a dozen cities!
 The AZ show takes place at the Empty Space in Tempe, and is sponsored by The Hugh Downs School of Human Communication.
 The creative team includes: Nick Klemp, Michelle Hill, Brandon Ferderer, Andy Stone, Eric Dern.
 Learn more about the encyclopediashowAZ.com.

 A Good Death, written and performed by Lou Clark